MADE-Apps/legerity/README.md

 Looking to help build Legerity?
 Take a look through our [contribution guidelines](CONTRIBUTING.md).
 We actively encourage you to jump in and help with any issues!

+### UI Automation tooling

+When contributing to new element wrappers, we recommended using the [Accessibility Insights tool](https://accessibilityinsights.io/en/).
+The tool is capable of inspecting and providing property values for Android, Web and Windows applications.

+Alternatively, you can use the [Inspect.exe tool](https://docs.microsoft.com/en-us/windows/win32/winauto/inspect-objects) for Windows applications installed with the Windows SDKs.
+This is not recommended however as the tool is considered legacy and can often cause oddities in UI when using.

 ## Building Legerity

 Legeirty have been built using .NET Standard, taking advantage of the new SDK-style projects.